YuanhaoGong/CurvatureFilter/README.md

 ***
 ## Curvature filters' philosophy

 Traditional solvers, such as gradient descent or Euler Lagrange Euqation, start at the total energy and use diffusion scheme to carry out the minimization.
-When the initial condition is the original image, the data fitting energy always increase while the regularization energy always reduces during the optimization, as illustrated in the below figure.
+When the initial condition is the original image, the data fitting energy always increases while the regularization energy always reduces during the optimization, as illustrated in the below figure.
 Thus, regularization energy must be the dominant part since the total energy has to decrease.

-Therefore, **Curvature filters focus on minimize the regularization term,** whose minimizers are already known.
+Therefore, **Curvature filters focus on minimizing the regularization term,** whose minimizers are already known.
 For example, if the regularization is Gaussian curvature, the developable surfaces minimize this energy.
 Therefore, in curvature filter, developable surfaces are used to approximate the data. **As long as the decreased amount in the regularization part is larger than the increased amount in the data fitting energy, the total energy is reduced.**

 ![image](images/phs.PNG)
 ***